Raspberry Whipped Cream Cake Jars

 I like using the glass jars or mason jars if I am going to store these, as they have lids.
 And they will keep for a few days in the fridge, so it’s much better if they have a lid for storing.
 So, if you plan to store these for a couple days I'd recommend having a jar with a lid.

-But, if you are making these to enjoy and eat right away then using a glass totally works!
+But, if you are making cake jars to enjoy and eat right away then using a glass totally works!
 These are a really fun recipe to make for a dinner party.
 Imagine them all served in cute little glasses on a tray with spoons already in them.
 You can also make these in a small glass bowl too if you’re serving immediately, that would also work.

 raspberry whipped cream cake jars